Following State regulations, we reopened for Summer Camp on June 22, 2020.

 |Description||All classes take place at the School ||All classes are taught remotely ||Combination of on-site and distance learning |

-|Scenario||The COVID-19 pandemic recedes significantly||The COVID-19 pandemic increases significantly||Social distancing regulations require a decreased occupancy per classroom, or at least five parents in a classroom do not want their children to attend school physically|
+|Scenario||The COVID-19 pandemic recedes significantly||The COVID-19 pandemic increases significantly||Social distancing regulations requires a decreased occupancy per classroom.|

 |Tessa Preparation||See below for list of on-site safety measures ||Fine-tuning of the Spring 2020 experience including considerations regarding: |

 - The number of classes per day

 - The size of classes

-● Multiple resources
+- Multiple resources

-● Optional homework
+- Optional homework

-● Tessa YouTube Channels
+- Tessa YouTube Channels

 |On site classes taught at Tessa with online component for at-home students: |

 - Several times a day, at-home students join the class remotely.

-● When possible, a class assistant works with online students on relevant follow-up activities.
+- When possible, a class assistant works with online students on relevant follow-up activities.